The Projection Problem in Commutative, Positively Ordered Monoids: -ideals

-i.e. $h^2\in\Id$.
-However, since $\Id$ is radical, this is equivalent to $h\in\Id$, i.e. $h/\Id=0$.
-This shows that when $\Id$ is a radical, order ideal a subset of $\Mon/\Id$ is mutually exclusive if and only if it is mutually disjoint.
-In terms of the notation of Erd\H{o}s and Tarski (p.
-316), this implies that $\mathfrak d(\Ta/\Id)$ is the same cardinal number as $\kappa(\Ta,\Id)$ as defined here.
-The claim is then just a restatement of their Theorem 1. \end{proof}
+i.e. that $h\in\Id$ since $\Id$ is radical.
+This shows that when $\Id$ is a radical, $o$-ideal a subset of $\Mon/\Id$ is mutually disjoint in our definition if and only if it is so in the sense of \cite[p.
+316]{erdos_tarski}. \end{proof}